-1. All development proposals will be expected to deliver high levels ofsustainability in order to mitigate against and adapt to climate change, and to contribute to comply with national and contribute to local targets on reducing carbon emissions and energy use unless it can be demonstrated that compliance with the policy is not viable or feasible.
-The onus will be ondevelopers to robustly justify why full compliance with policy requirements is not viable or feasible.
+1. All development proposals will be expected to mitigate against and adapt to climate change, to comply with national and contribute to local targets on reducing carbon emissions and energy use unless it can be demonstrated that compliance with the policy is not viable or feasible.